BestGuide is reader supported and may earn affiliate commission. Learn More.

 Introduction

-Fleet management has evolved significantly beyond simple dots on a map.
+Fleet management has evolved well beyond simple dots on a map.
 Today, video evidence is the gold standard for protecting drivers and reducing insurance liability.
-In this SureCam Review, we analyze how this video-telematics provider stands out in a crowded market.
+According to the Federal Motor Carrier Safety Administration (FMCSA), driver-related factors are present in roughly 87% of large-truck crashes, making in-cab video documentation critical for exoneration and risk reduction.
+In this SureCam review, we analyze how this video-telematics provider stands out in a crowded market.
 Unlike traditional GPS trackers that only tell you where a vehicle is, SureCam focuses on showing you what is happening on the road.

 How SureCam Works